Variation in irrigation requirements of forages in Northern Victoria

 The irrigation interval for each forage was defined in terms of cumulative ETo-R since the last runoff event, where:

-- R is effective rainfall, ie. Rainfall less any runoff resulting from that rainfall.
+- R is effective rainfall (rainfall less any runoff resulting from that rainfall).

 The 5 forages modeled and their irrigation intervals (given in brackets) were:

-- Long season annual pasture (ETo-R>45 mm), irrigated from 15 Feb to before 20 Nov
+- long season annual pasture (ETo-R greater than 45mm), irrigated from 15 February to before 20 November.

 None of the forages were irrigated between 15 May and 15 August, with the last irrigation for the lucerne being prior to 15 April.

 An allowance was made for deep drainage during times when the model indicated surface ponding.
-The estimates from using this approach were consistent with the findings of Bethune (2004), who estimated the discharge to the deep aquifer in the Goulburn Valley at 30–40 mm/year.
+The estimates from using this approach were consistent with the findings of Bethune², who estimated the discharge to the deep aquifer in the Goulburn Valley at 30 to 40mm per year.

 Water intake at initial irrigation of winter annuals and maize

-For the initial water intake of maize it was assumed that the site was irrigated in spring prior to the establishment of the maize – hence water intake at the initial irrigation was set at 80 mm.
+For the initial water intake of maize it was assumed that the site was irrigated in spring prior to the establishment of the maize — so water intake at the initial irrigation was set at 80mm.

 Validation of modelling outputs

-Two water use experiments conducted near Kyabram measured the water use of three maize crops (Greenwood et al. 2008) and seven forage systems over a three year period (Greenwood et al. 2009, Lawson et al. 2009).
+Two water use experiments conducted near Kyabram measured the water use of three maize crops and seven forage systems over a three year period.
 The modelled water use values were compared to the measured water use values to ensure consistency.
 Where necessary, the model was adjusted to ensure that the modelled water use agreed with the measured water use.

 Modelled annual irrigation water requirements for perennial pasture (PP), lucerne, maize, long season annual pasture (LSAP) and short season annual pasture (SSAP) for Kerang, Kyabram, and Yarrawonga.
 See Figure 1 and the accompanying text for an explanation of the curves.